Hiking the Pipiwai Trail: Makahiku Falls and Waimoku Falls, Maui

 The rain, first slow and tamed, was getting more persistent.
 Hoping that it would end as unexpectedly as it started, we looked for temporary shelter in the bamboo forest along the Pipiwai Trail.
 With its dense, leafy crowns, it offered as much cover as it was possible at that moment.
 (Those perfect-selfie-hunting girls got out their umbrellas and continued their photo session in the rain.
 Some things are just beyond my understanding).

 I packed my camera in a travel camera bag.
 It wasn’t waterproof.
-So some uneasiness about the rainwater destroying my equipment daunted on me.
+Uneasiness about the rainwater destroying my equipment daunted me.

 Although still warm, the rain, however, was pouring unstoppably.
 It didn’t look like it would end anytime soon.
 We still had about 0.8 mile to get to Waimoku Falls.